Path of Exile 2: Smith of Kitava Warrior Ascendancy Explained

 If capping Coal Stoker and Forged in Flame by way of Unnatural Resilience, this combination massively boosts our Maximum Life, caps all our resistance to 90%, and even makes us take 22.5% less Physical Damage by converting it to Fire Damage.

 With the changes in 0.3.0, the Smith of Kitava can allow Armour to apply to all damage types by allocating Dedicated to Kitava and Flowing Metal.
-However, getting enough Armour with a Normal Body Armour is tough, often relying on the Heavy Armour Notable to make up the difference.
+We’ll need to allocate multiple of these passives to scale our Armour enough to get full value out off this combination.